lukeweber/iLBC-as3-wrapper/README.md

 Methods encode and decode are asyncronous and take as their first params a callback for completed. yieldTicks represents the number of ticks the function loops on a encode/decode before it yields to the main thread.
-It should be noted that you don't want to reset the encoder or decoder inbetween chunks of contiguous audio, but only once the audio has completely processed.
+It should be noted that you don't want to reset the encoder or decoder in between chunks of contiguous audio, but only once the audio has been completely processed.

 	import cmodule.iLBC_webrtc.CLibInit;
 	import org.ilbc.event.ILBCEvent;